-Its existence was first recorded by the Babylonians around 3,000 BCE and was often associated with the goddess Ishtar.
-Many other ancient civilizations, including the Chinese, Egyptians, and Greeks, also mention Venus.
+The existence of Venus was first recorded around 3,000 BCE by the Babylonians.
+The planet was often associated with the goddess Ishtar.
+Venus was known to many civilizations, such as Chinese, Egyptians, and Greeks.

 What Is Venus Like?